voytas75/AzureOpenAI-PowerShell/README.md

 This example makes an API request to an AZURE OpenAI and outputs the response message.

+#### API Key

+The PowerShell code provides a function called `Get-Headers` that retrieves the headers required to make an API request to the Azure OpenAI service.
+One of the parameters for this function is `ApiKeyVariable`, which represents the name of the environment variable where the API key is stored.
+The code checks if the API key is valid by verifying if the specified environment variable exists and retrieves the API key value from it.

+The API key is an essential component for authenticating and authorizing requests to the Azure OpenAI service.
+It acts as a unique identifier and security credential that grants access to the service.
+In the context of the PowerShell code, the API key is used to construct the headers for the API request, ensuring that the request is authenticated and authorized.

+The `Get-Headers` function retrieves the API key from the specified environment variable and constructs the headers with the necessary content type and API key values.
+These headers are then used in the subsequent API request to the Azure OpenAI service.

+By providing the API key through the `ApiKeyVariable` parameter when invoking the `Get-Headers` function, users can securely and conveniently authenticate their API requests to the Azure OpenAI service.

+`ApiKeyVariable` = `API_AZURE_OPENAI`

 ### Function: `Invoke-APICall`

 Helper function for displaying information about request parameters of AZURE OpenAI API version.